Saint Germain des Pres Church district

 Foundation of Saint Germain des Pres Church and Abbey

-Saint Germain des Pres is one of the oldest Romanesque churches in France.
+Saint Germain des Pres Church is one of the oldest Romanesque churches in France.

-Its initial purpose was to shelter a piece of the True Cross and Tunic of Saint-Vincent the king brought back from Spain.
+The church’s initial purpose was to shelter a piece of the True Cross and Tunic of Saint-Vincent he brought back from Spain.

 The first bishop, Germanus, dedicated the basilica on December 23, 558AD, the very same day Childebert died.

 The abbey was renamed Saint-Germain in 754AD in order to pay tribute to the bishop, who was buried in the chancel.

-It became soon known as Saint-Germain-des-Prés in order to differentiate it from Saint-Germain-le-Vieux on the Ile de la Cité.
+Saint-Vincent-Sainte-Croix Basilica soon became known as Saint-Germain-des-Prés to differentiate it from Saint-Germain-le-Vieux on the Ile de la Cité.